 When the pulp of a tooth becomes infected or inflamed you will need a root canal.
-Some symptoms can include being very sensitive to hot and cold, to biting, even t o a gust of cold winter Montreal air.
+Some symptoms can include being very sensitive to hot and cold, to biting, even to a gust of cold winter Montreal air.
 The gums may be swollen.
-The tooth may become discolored.
+The tooth may become discoloured.
 The pain can be intense.
 This is probably the root of the misconceptions about a root canal.
 The root canal pain isn’t the cause.
 The cause of your pain is the infection.
 In some cases, the patient won’t have any idea there is a problem, but an x-ray will show it.
-This is another important reason for your hygiene appointment with Dr. Slepchik.
+This is another important reason for your dental hygiene appointment with Dr. Slepchik.

 Should you choose not to have your tooth treated at this point, your infected tooth may develop an abscess, a piss-filled pocket that extends up the roots of the tooth.
 This may lead to tooth loss and replacement with a dental implant or bridge.

 What are the symptoms that my tooth is infected?